 In Florida, a person who owns a motor vehicle or drives a motor vehicle isn’t specifically required under Florida law to have bodily injury liability coverage.
 It’s not a required type of coverage to drive a car.
 The only type of coverage that’s required is property damage liability which won’t cover your personal injuries.

 We’re going to be telling you from the very beginning, if indeed it’s determined that the at-fault person who was driving the car that caused your injuries didn’t have liability coverage.
 Then we’re going to be moving to step two of our investigation which is to determine if you have uninsured motorist coverage under your policy or if you’re residing with a resident relative that owns a motor vehicle that has uninsured motorist coverage that we can look to try to recover for your injuries, damages, and losses.
 We’re going to be looking to that step if that person either didn’t have any liability coverage or didn’t have sufficient liability coverage.
 Then we’re going to be looking to determine if you have uninsured motorist coverage that would protect you.

 Under Florida law, an insurance company cannot legally raise your insurance premiums for you pursuing an uninsured motorist claim for an accident that was not your fault.
 They cannot do that solely on the basis of you pursuing an uninsured motorist claim.

-If you have been involved in a serious car accident and you are suffering from injuries, please call our Tampa Bay car accident lawyer today to set up a free consultation.
+If you have been involved in a serious car accident and you are suffering from injuries, please call our Clearwater car accident lawyer today to set up a free consultation.
 We are willing and able to take your case all the way.